Joint Enabling Capabilities Command

-Joint Enabling Capabilities Command (JECC) is a subordinate command of United States Transportation Command, headquartered at Naval Station Norfolk, Virginia.
+The Joint Enabling Capabilities Command (JECC) is a subordinate command of United States Transportation Command, headquartered at Naval Station Norfolk, Virginia.
 It was previously part of United States Joint Forces Command.
 It developed from the Standing Joint Force Headquarters concept trialed during Exercise Millennium Challenge 2002.

-It aims to provide mission-tailored, ready joint capability packages to combatant commanders.
+Its mission is to provide expeditionary joint command and control (C2) enabling capabilities (joint planners, public affairs specialists, and communications) to Combatant Commanders (CCDRs) globally, for the rapid establishment of Joint Force Headquarters (JFHQ) in competition, crisis, and conflict..

 Its two elements provide capabilities across seven unique functional areas.
 It aims to bring these packages to a joint force commander within hours of notification.
 The JECC subordinate commands are: